zencart/documentation/content/user/email/html_email_templates.md

 $EXTRA_INFO (this is the "office-use-only" section at the bottom of messages cc'd to Admin)
 ```

-These 3 are defined in "languages/..../email_extras.php":
+These values are defined in `includes/languages/YOURLANGUAGE/email_extras.php`:

 ```
 $EMAIL_DISCLAIMER (general disclaimer)
 $EMAIL_SPAM_DISCLAIMER (disclaimer re: SPAM -- should be customized to your country's laws...and of course you should abide by them!)
 $EMAIL_FOOTER_COPYRIGHT
 $EMAIL_MESSAGE_HTML (this is any composed text (via editors) that you plan to send)
 ```